mrob95/mathfly/README.md

 ## Quick
 Mathfly interprets dictated commands on-the-fly quickly and continuously, making it far faster than other systems.
 As fast as you can speak, Mathfly can interpret.

+While I have no data comparing dictation speed with normal writing speed, I will say that I have been using versions of this software to do exams throughout my economics undergraduate degree, and have never needed extra time or struggled to finish.

 [![Brief demonstration](http://img.youtube.com/vi/7eZ6fMztvwA/0.jpg)](https://www.youtube.com/watch?v=7eZ6fMztvwA)

 ## Infinitely modifiable